 - CitiBusiness® / AAdvantage® Platinum Select® World Mastercard | Our Review of the CitiBusiness AAdvantage Platinum Select World Mastercard

 - American Airlines AAdvantage MileUp℠ Card | Our Review of the American Airlines MileUp Card

 - Barclays AAdvantage® Aviator™ Red World Elite Mastercard

 - Barclays AAdvantage® Aviator™ Business Mastercard

 Note: If you’re a Citi AAdvantage Platinum or Barclays AAdvantage Aviator Red cardholder, you get 10% of your redeemed American Airlines miles back as a rebate, which makes award flights even cheaper!
-Remember that you can only earn a maximum of 10,000 AAdvantage miles back in each calendar year.
+Remember that you can only earn a maximum of 10,000 American Airlines miles back in each calendar year.

-American Airlines is also a Starwood (soon to be Marriott) transfer partner, so you could also consider the Starwood and Marriott cards mentioned earlier in the post.
+American Airlines is also a Marriott transfer partner, so you could also consider the Starwood and Marriott cards mentioned earlier in the post.